microsoft/vscode-docs/api/language-extensions/syntax-highlight-guide.md

 1. The current token.
 1. Metadata about the token and information about its computed appearance.
 If you are working with embedded languages, the important entries here `language` and `token type`.
-1. The semantic token section only is shown when the current theme supports semantic highlighting and there is a semantic token provider available for the current language.
-It shows the current semantic token type and modifiers alonng with the theme rules that match the current semantic token type and modifiers.
+1. The semantic token section is only shown when a semantic token provider is available for the current language and when the current theme supports semantic highlighting.
+It shows the current semantic token type and modifiers along with the theme rules that match the semantic token type and modifiers.
 1. The TextMate section shows the scope list for the current TextMate token, with the most specific scope at the top.
-It also sThows the theme rules that apply to the token.
+It also shows the most specific theme rules that match the scopes.
 This only shows the theme rules that are responsible for the token's current style, it does not show overridden rules.
 If semantic tokens are present, the theme rules are only shown when they differ from the rule matching the semantic token.

 [tm-grammars]: https://macromates.com/manual/en/language_grammars